gentle1999/MolOP/docs/en/command_line_interface.md

          auto
            Auto process the current directory.

+         charge
+           Filter the file batch by charge.

          chemdraw
            Save the cdxml file of specified frames of each file.

          end
            End the command chain, stop printing help comments.

+         error
+           Filter the file batch by error judgement.

          gjf
            Save the GJF file of any frame of each file.

+         multi
+           Filter the file batch by multiplicity.

+         normal
+           Filter the file batch by normal judgement.

+         paths
+           Print the file paths of each file.

          read
            Read the files given and set the file batch object.